j1yoo/j1yoo.github.io/research.markdown

 ### Work-in-Progress:
 * "Mobile payments revolution: the impact of third party payments on digital commerce" with Minki Kim and Wonjoon Kim
-* "Constituency statute and customer orientation: machine learning and quasi-experimental approach" with Namil Kim and Wonjoon Kim (Data collection)
+* "Constituency statute and customer orientation: machine learning and quasi-experimental approach" with Namil Kim and Wonjoon Kim (Data collection completed and empirical analysis in progress)
-* "Interactive collaboration and knowledge sharing: evidence from a virtual community, Github" with Namil Kim and Wonjoon Kim (Data collection)
+* "Interactive collaboration and knowledge sharing: evidence from a virtual community, Github" with Namil Kim and Wonjoon Kim (Data collection in progress)

 ##### ORCID ID: [0000-0003-1582-0020](http://orcid.org/0000-0003-1582-0020) Researcher ID: [O-7574-2017](http://www.researcherid.com/Workspace.action)